pafoster/miniref/README.md

 |           `-- ref.ris
 `-- collections
 ```
-In the previous command, the optional `-e` flag further opens `ref.ris` in $EDITOR, for manual entry of bibliographic information.
+In the previous command, the optional `-e` flag further opens `ref.ris` in `$EDITOR`, for manual entry of bibliographic information.

 Instead of relying solely on manual RIS data entry, it is alternatively possible to fetch RIS data automatically if we provide a DOI:
 ```